Redrum-Inc/RRIncLoot/README.md

 # RRIncLoot
 Addon to help RR Inc with loot management.

-## Commands
+## Config

-Replaced by Interface Options:
+Commands have been removed and replaced by Interface Options:

 ![interface options image](https://i.imgur.com/FqF55Lp.png)